jmpsec/osctrl-docs/content/deployment/vagrant/_index.md

 * `--admin-hostname "10.10.10.6"`: Use `10.10.10.6` as hostname for osctrl-admin,
 * `--password "admin"`: Use `admin` as the administrative user (admin) password.

-There are however some options that aren't set given the default values.
-Those are:
+{{% notice info %}}

-* `-m dev`: Mode is `dev` which means that provision will run in development mode.
-Certificate will be self-signed,
-* `-p all`: All parts will be provisioned, admin and tls.
+Some options will have default values.
+For example `-m` will be `dev` as mode which means that provision will run in development mode and certificate will be self-signed, or `-p` with all parts provisioned, admin and tls.
+{{% /notice %}}

 Once it is done, **osctrl** will be ready to be used using a private IP, and the admin service will be accesible at [https://10.10.10.6:8443/](https://10.10.10.6:8443/) with the credentials `admin/admin`.

+---

 Here is the whole output of a successfully executed `vagrant up` command: